holadepo/docs/software/integrate-datadog.md

     kubectl exec -it <datadog pod name> -n astronomer -- bash -c 'agent status'
     ```

+    The openmetrics section of the output will list all the endpoints you have configured.

     :::

 5. Open your Datadog **Metrics Summary** dashboard and confirm that Airflow metrics are displayed.